delistavrouk/SimLight/README.md

 The simulator exports results in a CSV file, an errors log, the traffic requests (if generated randomly), a folder with on demand elements that include (not for codeHottestFirstAndComparison.py which returns only a partial report): detailed report in HTML or PDF form, DB file, virtual topology of every step of routing, physical topology, queues serve pattern, demands distribution graph.

+Use the data in the exported CSV files to replace measurements in the supplied GNU Octave script files for the realization of all graphs.

-You may run each algorithm via the command line or use utilCLIrunner to run different configurations in batch mode.
+You may run each algorithm (a) via the command line, or (b) use codeUtilCLIrunner.py to run different configurations in batch mode:

+Option (a):

+Information about the command line parameters is provided in the [HTML page about command line parameters](READABOUTPARAMETERS.html).

+Examples of command lines to run the programs:

+- python codeHybridBypass.py N6L8_STnet_AllWavConv.txt 9 Test_Run detailreport gensave TrafficRequests.txt nopdf 2 keepreport Laptop C:\SimLightRun Uniform Hybrid2Q 1  40  100 30  100 50 CheckForRevisits -1.0 -1.0

+- python codeDirectBypass.py N6L8_STnet_AllWavConv.txt 9 Test_Run detailreport gensave TrafficRequests.txt nopdf 1 keepreport Laptop C:\SimLightRun Uniform Direct1Q -1 16 40 30 100

+- python codeHottestFirstAndComparison.py N6L8_STnet_AllWavConv.txt 9 Test_Run basicreport gensave TrafficRequests.txt nopdf 1 keepreport Laptop C:\SimLightRun Uniform Hottest1Q 1  40  100 30 100

+- python codeMultiHopBypass.py N6L8_STnet_AllWavConv.txt 9 Test_Run basicreport gensave TrafficRequests.txt nopdf 1 keepreport Laptop C:\SimLightRun Uniform MultiHop1Q -1 16 40 30 100

+Option (b):

 For batch mode use the config.txt file to set runtime configuration and number of execution repetitions.
-Then run on the command line prompt > python utilCLIrunner.py
+Then run on the command line prompt "python codeUtilCLIrunner.py"

-Examples of command lines to run the programs

-python codeHybridBypass.py N6L8_STnet_AllWavConv.txt 9 Test_Run detailreport gensave TrafficRequests.txt nopdf 2 keepreport Laptop C:\SimLightRun Uniform Hybrid2Q 1  40  100 30  100 50 CheckForRevisits -1.0 -1.0

-python codeDirectBypass.py N6L8_STnet_AllWavConv.txt 9 Test_Run detailreport gensave TrafficRequests.txt nopdf 1 keepreport Laptop C:\SimLightRun Uniform Direct1Q -1 16 40 30 100

-python codeHottestFirstAndComparison.py N6L8_STnet_AllWavConv.txt 9 Test_Run basicreport gensave TrafficRequests.txt nopdf 1 keepreport Laptop C:\SimLightRun Uniform Hottest1Q 1  40  100 30 100

-python codeMultiHopBypass.py N6L8_STnet_AllWavConv.txt 9 Test_Run basicreport gensave TrafficRequests.txt nopdf 1 keepreport Laptop C:\SimLightRun Uniform MultiHop1Q -1 16 40 30 100
+Dependencies for running each simulated algorithm are described in the corresponding source files.

 [id1]: ## "spam proof e-mail address, type it yourself" For assistance feel free to contact me at [delistaνrου(α)υοm.edυ.gr][id1]

-This repository holds a snapshot of the stable version 2, while development actively continues.
+This repository holds a snapshot of the stable version 2, while development actively continues!

 Hybrid Bypass has been updated in November 2025 to:
 - apply traffic blocking due to constraints (limited resources, wavelength continuity, hard latency cap)